 What is Home Fortification?

 The home fortification approach provides the flexibility to target specific ingredients and products to the needs of certain population groups, such as young children aged 6-23 or 6-59 months, school age children or pregnant or lactating women, who are at particular risk for inadequate nutrient intake.
-Specifically due to the relatively high nutrient needs to support the physical and cognitive development of the developing child, home fortification is an important intervention supported by The 1,000 Days Partnership (http://www.thousanddays.org) and Scaling Up Nutrition (SUN) movement (http://scalingupnutrition.org).
+Specifically due to the relatively high nutrient needs to support the physical and cognitive development of the developing child, home fortification is an important intervention supported by WHO, The 1,000 Days Partnership and Scaling Up Nutrition (SUN) movement.

 Home fortification, if used correctly, does not conflict with breastfeeding or with a timely transition from exclusive breastfeeding to introduction of complementary foods at six months of age as recommended by the WHO.
-Moreover, home fortification can be a powerful tool to reinforce messages on timely introduction of complementary food and continued breastfeeding to two years and beyond.
+Moreover, the introduction of home fortification products to caregivers of infants and young children can be a great opportunity to reinforce messages on timely introduction of complementary food and continued breastfeeding to two years of age and beyond.
 Home fortification products come in measured doses that are safe to consume and easy to store and use.
-Distribution of home-fortification products can be achieved by various means including delivery by government programs, NGOs, and UN agencies free of cost to the end-user, or by market-based systems.
+Distribution of home-fortification products can be achieved by various means including delivery through government-led systems such as the health, education and or social protection systems, free of cost to the end-user, or through market-based systems.